-A novel strain coronavirus, now known as COVID-19, has rapidly spread from an initial event in Wuhan, China, and infections have been reported globally.
-Calliditas has clinical trial sites in the NefIgArd trial based in areas currently affected by this coronavirus.
-Calliditas has not yet experienced any major disturbances in the NefIgArd.
+A novel strain coronavirus, known as COVID-19, has rapidly developed from an initial event in Wuhan, China, to a worldwide pandemic and infections have been reported globally.
+Calliditas has clinical trial sites in the global Phase 3 NefIgArd trial based in areas currently affected by this coronavirus and the future spread of the virus and its impact on global markets, the supply chain, and research sites remains unknown.
+Calliditas has not yet experienced any major disturbances in the NefIgArd trial.
 The extent to which the coronavirus impacts the operations and the NefIgArd trial will depend on the type, degree and duration of the various restrictions put in place to contain the virus or treat those affected.
 This today varies in different geographies, and future developments cannot be predicted with reasonable assurance.